 Handover Preparation Phase:

-At Xn handover, the target NG-RAN is provided with information by the source NG-RAN which causes:
+At Xn handover, the target NG-RAN is provided with MBS session information by the source NG-RAN which causes:

-- a 5G MBS non-supporting target NG-RAN node to prepare the unicast resources according to associated QoS flow(s) information.
+- an MBS non-supporting target NG-RAN node to prepare the unicast resources according to associated QoS flow(s) information.

-‐ a 5G MBS supporting target NG-RAN node to allocate to the UE shared NG-RAN resources according to the MBS session information.
-If the 5GC MBS delivery for the indicated MBS Session has not been established in target NG-RAN, target NG-RAN triggers setup of the resources for the 5GC shared MBS traffic delivery, see clause 7.2.1.4 for details.
+‐ an MBS supporting target NG-RAN node to allocate to the UE shared NG-RAN resources according to the MBS session information.
+If the 5GC Shared MBS traffic delivery for the indicated MBS Session has not been established in target NG-RAN, target NG-RAN triggers setup of the resources for the 5GC Shared MBS traffic delivery, see clause 7.2.1.4 for details.

 1. Target NG-RAN to AMF: the target NG-RAN sends N2 Path Switch Request to AMF.

 The target NG-RAN node indicates whether it supports of MBS to SMF in N2 SM information.
-Per the received N2 SM information, the SMF knows whether the target NG-RAN node supports 5G MBS and determines the delivery method, i.e., whether the 5GC shared MBS traffic delivery is used for MBS data transferring.
+Per the received N2 SM information, the SMF knows whether the target NG-RAN node supports MBS and determines the delivery method, i.e., whether the 5GC Shared MBS traffic delivery is used for MBS data transferring.

 Based on the received N2 SM message, the SMF can differentiate two cases: